-Meningococcal disease carries a slightly increased risk to the household and kissing contacts of a primary case.
+When there is a case of meningococcal disease there is a slightly increased risk of the disease spreading to the household and kissing contacts of a primary case.

-The antibiotics are given to destroy any meningococcal bacteria (which may be carried at the back of the throat) and prevent any further transmission.
+Antibiotics are given to kill any meningococcal bacteria which may be carried at the back of the throat of the contact and prevent any further transmission.
 These antibiotics are not a form of prevention.
 If someone is already incubating the disease, the antibiotics will not stop them developing meningitis and/or septicaemia.

 Is meningitis seasonal?

-Although meningitis can occur at any time of the year, the number of bacterial meningitis cases rise during the winter months and the number of viral meningitis cases increase during the summer months.
+Although meningitis can occur at any time of the year, in the UK the number of bacterial meningitis cases rises during the winter months and the number of viral meningitis cases increases during the summer months.